Blog

 These look pretty good to me.
 Whitney Bowe is a friend and knows her stuff when it comes to probiotics and the skin.
 But, I think it is important to include that too much skin care, no matter its probiotic nature, still irritates the skin, changing the skin's pH and the happy environment our biome lives in.
 The biome is a delicate balance controlled both by the organisms on our skin and our skin's pH.
 The pH scale reports something is acidic (0 the most acidic to 7 neutral) or basic (14 the most basic to 7 neutral).
 Our skin is the healthiest, with the best barrier of natural oils and microorganisms at a pH of around 5.5.
 This creates a wonderfully protective shield or acid mantle for the skin.
 The skin biome and its pH are intrinsically tied together.
 They are both affected–– for better or worse––by what we consume, what we put on our skin, how we treat our skin, and how we feel.
 Using too many products or washing your face twice a day can raise the pH of your skin.
 This will change the microenvironment of the skin barrier, making the natural oils work less well and harder for the good microbes to live and help the skin.
 This leads to the skin shield becoming less protective, increasing the risk of irritation and inflammation.

 People often make the mistake that when their skin is irritated, they think it needs more products, but this typically worsens the problem.
 To stop this cycle, you have to be thoughtful and selective in what you are doing with your skin.
 Remember, your skin only needs a few well-formulated products to support it.
-This is why I made Doctor Rogers RESTORE, to support our skin by using the fewest possible hypoallergenic, plant-derived, and thoroughly studied ingredients to achieve outstanding results.
+This is why I made Doctor Rogers Skincare, to support our skin by using the fewest possible hypoallergenic, plant-derived, and thoroughly studied ingredients to achieve outstanding results.

 Back to blog